Burger King Israel: Re-emergence, since 2015

 In June 2015, a group of investors, including Pierre Besnainou, obtained the Israeli franchise for the brand.

 Fifty branches around the country are planned within five years, at an initial investment of US$12 million.
 The first branch opened on 1 February 2016 across from Rabin Square in Tel Aviv, which is not kosher.
 On 9 March their second location opened, in the Ramat HaHayal neighborhood in Tel Aviv.
 As of 2020, there are 11 branches in the country.

 On 6 April and 11 April 2016, the third and fourth locations opened, in Dizengoff Center and Azrieli Center respectively.
 Both of these locations were kosher, making half of the locations in Israel kosher.
 In 2017, an additional kosher branch was opening in Hod Hasharon and an unkosher branch in Beersheba.

 During the Jewish festival of Hanukkah, Jews traditionally indulge in eating oily and fried foods—such as sufganiyot (סופגניות), an Israeli round jelly doughnut—in connection to the miracle of the cruse of oil.
 In 2016, Burger King Israel introduced their "SufganiKing" (סופגניקינג): a Whopper with two sufganiyot in place of the bun.
-The SufganiKing will be available during Hanukkah 2016 (December 25, 2016 – January 1, 2017), and will cost ₪14.90 (US$4.00).
+The SufganiKing was available during Hanukkah 2016 (December 25, 2016 – January 1, 2017), and costed ₪14.90 (US$4.00).
 Burger King Israel's chief executive officer, Steve Benchimol, said of the SufganiKing, "This matching of two popular Israeli food items was inevitable for us.
 We’re proud to be able to end 2016 on a creative, festive note."
-Burger King Israel employees who had eaten the SufganiKing and called it "delicious".
+Burger King Israel employees who had eaten the SufganiKing called it "delicious".

 Controversy

 In the middle of 1999, a geopolitical dispute with the global Islamic community and Jewish groups in the United States and Israel arose over an Israeli franchisee opening stores in the West Bank.
 When Burger King franchisee in Israel, Rikamor, Ltd., opened a store in the West Bank settlement of Ma'aleh Adumim in August of that year, Islamic groups, including the Arab League and American Muslims for Jerusalem, argued that international Burger King parent Burger King Corporation's licensing of the store helped legitimize the illegal settlement.
 Beyond the called-for Islamic boycott of the company, the Arab League also threatened the revocation of the business licenses of Burger King's primary Middle Eastern franchise in the twenty-two countries that are part of the league's membership.

 Burger King Corporation quickly pulled the franchise license for that location and had the store shuttered explaining that Rikamor, Ltd. had violated its contract by opening the location in the West Bank.
 Several American-based Jewish groups issued statements that denounced the decision as acceding to threats of boycotts by Islamic groups.
 Burger King Corporation issued a statement that it "made this decision purely on a commercial basis and in the best interests of thousands of people who depend on the Burger King reputation for their livelihood".

+Following the Israel-Hamas war, Burger King israel has faced boycott calls after it donated food to the Israel Defence Forces.